hwsmm/cosutrainer/README.md

 # cosu-trainer
 cosu-trainer is a replacement for [FunOrange's osu-trainer](https://github.com/FunOrange/osu-trainer), but for Linux.
-Unlike the original osu-trainer, cosu-trainer doesn't have GUI (No plan to write one).

 You can use all of its features with commands, so you can even put the command in your DE/WM key shortcuts for easy conversion on the fly.
+GUI is also provided within a single executable.

 ## Description
 `cosu-trainer` is an actual program, which can speed up/down audio/map, and edit difficulty.